 (a) Address of Record.
 “Address of record” means the address maintained by the attorney with the Attorney Information System in accordance with Rule 19-802.

 (b) Attorney.
-“Attorney” means an individual admitted by the Court of Appeals to practice law in this State.
-For purposes of discipline or inactive status, the term also includes (1) an individual not admitted by the Court of Appeals but who engages in the practice of law in this State, holds himself or herself out as practicing law in this State, or who has the obligation of supervision or control over another attorney who engages in the practice of law in this State, and (2) an individual who is seeking reinstatement pursuant to Rules 19-751 or 19-752 following the imposition of discipline or inactive status.
+“Attorney” means an individual admitted by the Supreme Court to practice law in this State.
+For purposes of discipline or inactive status, the term also includes (1) an individual not admitted by the Supreme Court but who engages in the practice of law in this State, holds himself or herself out as practicing law in this State, or who has the obligation of supervision or control over another attorney who engages in the practice of law in this State, and (2) an individual who is seeking reinstatement pursuant to Rules 19-751 or 19-752 following the imposition of discipline or inactive status.

 (c) Circuit.
 “Circuit” means Appellate Judicial Circuit.

 (d) Client Protection Fund.
 “Client Protection Fund” means the Client Protection Fund of the Bar of Maryland created by Code, Business Occupations and Professions Article, § 10-311 and administered pursuant to Rule 19-604.

 (e) Commission.
 “Commission” means the Attorney Grievance Commission of Maryland.

 (f) Conditional Diversion Agreement.
 “Conditional diversion agreement” means the agreement provided for in Rule 19-716.

 (g) Complainant.
 “Complainant” means a person who has filed a written allegation of misconduct or incapacity.

 (h) Disability.
 “Disability” means a mental or physical condition that seriously interferes with the performance of an attorney's duties, and is, or is likely to become, permanent.

 (i) Disability Inactive Status.
 “Disability inactive status” means a status determined pursuant to Rule 19-739.